 Sky offers the typical speeds seen from providers using the Openreach network.
-Its standard (ADSL) broadband has an average speed of 11Mbps, while its fibre deals have average speeds of 36Mbps or 63Mbps.
-Like Virgin Media, Sky doesn't apply any traffic management, and most of its packages include unlimited data.
+Its standard (ADSL) broadband has an average speed of 11Mbps, while its fibre offering has an average speed of 59Mbps.
+Like Virgin Media, Sky doesn't apply any traffic management, and its packages include unlimited data.

 Sky and Virgin Media: which is better for home phone?

-Sky's line rental costs £18.99 per month and doesn't offer any inclusive calls – you'll either need to pay as-you-go or add a calling plan.
-The cheapest calling plan provides free evening and weekends call to UK mobiles and landlines and costs £4 each month.
+Sky's basic broadband, TV and phone deals don't include any inclusive calls – you'll either need to pay as-you-go or add a calling plan.
+The cheapest calling plan provides free evening and weekends call to UK mobiles and landlines and costs £5 each month.

-Virgin Media charges £19 for line rental but throws in free weekend call to UK landlines and Virgin Mobile numbers.
+Virgin Media's TV and broadband packages include free weekend calls to UK landlines and Virgin Mobile numbers.

 Sky and Virgin Media: pay TV compared

-While Virgin Media is well-known for its broadband, Sky is the king of pay TV - even its basic package offers over 300 channels including Sky Atlantic, home to popular shows like Game of Thrones and Westworld.
+While Virgin Media is well-known for its broadband, Sky is the king of pay TV - even its basic package offers over 300 channels including Sky Atlantic, home to popular shows like Westworld and The Outsider.
 You can pay more to get additional channels, including movie and sports options, or to get extra TV boxes that allow you to watch in more than one room.

 Virgin Media doesn't have any of its own TV channels, but does offer most of the key channels that you get from Sky.
 You can even watch Sky Sports or Sky Cinema, though Sky doesn't allow access to Sky Atlantic.
-Bear in mind though that Virgin's TV packages include a smaller selection of channels – for example, Virgin's basic package, Player TV, only includes 70 channels.
-Virgin Media supplies all customers with its V6 Box which offers much of the same functionality as the new Sky Q box, and 1TB storage capacity.
+Bear in mind though that Virgin's TV packages include a smaller selection of channels – for example, Virgin's basic package, called Big bundle, only includes 110 channels.
+Virgin Media supplies all customers with its which offers much of the same functionality as the new Sky Q box, and 1TB storage capacity.

 What extras do Sky and Virgin Media offer?